-The proposed project will require future acquisition and dedications, and in some cases vacations, for public street rights-of-way as well as the installation and construction of both public and private facilities and infrastructure in accordance with the standards, specifications and policies of the City of Fresno.
+The proposed project will require future acquisition and dedications for public street rights-of-way as well as the installation and construction of both public and private facilities and infrastructure in accordance with the standards, specifications and policies of the City of Fresno.
 Timelines for future construction of the public street segment will be contingent upon development; occurring incrementally, as growth is proposed in the area in accordance with the goals, objective and policies of the Fresno General Plan.

+As the proposed Official Plan Lines are for a future public street segment within an unincorporated area of Fresno County, and given that annexation will be required to be approved by the City of Fresno prior to development occurring on lands adjacent to the planned major street, the proposed project will not induce population growth.
 Extensions of the planned major street concurrent with future development will contribute to the completion of missing roadway and infrastructure improvements within the area in a manner which is consistent with the planned sequencing of development of the land use designations and circulation element included within the Fresno General Plan.